HansonSoftware/haydenhanson.dev/src/posts/useful-pacman-tips.md

 _This post is a rolling release, it will be added to over time_

-**Disclaimer:** This is simply a combination and simplification of documentation and other articles that I have read, I am in no way claiming that this information is groundbreaking or unique.
+**Disclaimer:** This is simply a summary & simplification of documentation and other articles that I have read, none of this information is "mine" in any way.
+If you're a new Arch user, I highly reccomend [this article](https://wiki.archlinux.org/title/Pacman/Tips_and_tricks).

 ## Searching for packages